MicrosoftDocs/learn/learn-pr/azure/create-connect-to-postgres/includes/7-exercise-use-database-app.md

     The data for each user will be _userID_, _userName_, and _userAge_.

-3. Leave the code editor open, and switch to the Azure portal.
+3. Leave the code editor open, and switch to the Azure portal in a new tab.

     > [!div class="nextstepaction"]
     > [Azure portal](https://portal.azure.com/learn.docs.microsoft.com/?azure-portal=true)